 “Going away puts you in a different mindset,” says Nelson.
 “When couples go away, they have to be very intentional about it.
 They know they’re going away to have fun, to relax, to have sex.”

-That’s why Nelson started IntimacyMoons, a couples retreat designed to help individuals reconnect and enhance their relationship.
+That’s why Nelson started IntimacyMoons, a couples intimacy retreat designed to help individuals reconnect and enhance their relationship.

 “I thought, ‘What if I could go on vacation with these couples?’” she explained.
 “I could give them some real tools to better communicate with one another; to help them get to the bottom of these issues.
 I could help them walk away with some real insight.”

-The retreat, which lasts from Thursday to Sunday, starts with a welcoming reception.
+The couples retreat, which lasts from Thursday to Sunday, starts with a welcoming reception.
 “People need to feel comfortable,” says Nelson.
 The cocktail hour she arranges seems to help with that.

 The rest of the time revolves around the specific needs of each individual couple.
 Most mornings are dedicated to workshops; most afternoons are filled with excursions.
 The evenings are when couples have to do their “homework.”

-Such retreats are following a much larger trend.
+This type of intimacy retreat follows a much larger trend.
 In its 13th annual Global Spa & Wellness Trends Forecast, Spafinder Wellness 365 announced that a number of spas, retreats, and studios would start pivoting their programming toward sexual literacy and well-being.
 They were right.
 Like Nelson, a number of “sexperts” have begun looking to retreats as a new way to conduct business.
 But while Nelson, a therapist by trade, is often focusing on issues involving communication, libido, parenthood, and infertility during her retreat, others have a more explicit agenda.

 Kim Anami is a holistic sex and relationship coach and Tantra instructor.
 She’s also a vaginal weight lifter.
 Today, she divides her time between Bali and Los Angeles.
 Twice a year, she hosts a retreat where couples take time to work on their orgasms.